zzyzek/sandbox/notes/Tracts-In-Esoteric-Algorithms.md

   (blog posts, reviews, etc.)
 * If the algorithm is talked about but has no FOSS implementation that's easily accessible

+Tracts should be short, less than 100 pages, with maybe 20-50 pages as a good goal.

+Some proposed structure:

+* Introduction
+  - context
+  - terminology
+* Algorithm
+  - pseudo code
+* Proof
+  - runtime analysis
+  - any auxiliary mathematical exposition
+* Examples
+  - pictures and usage

 I find myself implementing a lot of algorithms that are not well known, so the list below is mostly what I've been working on.